 - the first tier review was not conducted within the correct timeframe (either 30 days or 60 days if the regulatory authority makes a request for information, or the approved provider and regulatory authority agree to extend the timeframe).

 You should state how the regulatory authority failed to follow the correct process and provide evidence to support your claim.
 You will need to state which quality area(s) or standard(s) you wish to have reviewed under this ground.

 When making an application for review, you will need to support your claims.
-You should consider what evidence is available to support the grounds on which you are seeking review.
-Evidence can come in different forms and could include documents, reports, photographs, declarations and other records.
-Only provide evidence that is relevant to the grounds on which you are seeking review.
+You should consider what evidence is available to support your application for a further (second tier) review.
+Evidence can come in different forms and could include documents, reports, photographs, declarations and other records that existed at the time of the rating assessment.
+View more information on putting your best case forward.

 You do not need a lawyer to make an application for review.
 If you need assistance making an application, or have questions about what information or evidence may be useful, please contact ACECQA.